rackerlabs/docs-cloud-servers/api-docs/extensions/ext-network.rst

 isolated network, which gives you greater control and security when you deploy web applications.

-When you create a next generation Cloud Server, Cloud Networks enables you to attach one or more networks to your server.
+When you create a Cloud Server, Cloud Networks enables you to attach one or more networks to your server.
 You can attach an isolated network that you have created or a Rackspace network.

 If you install the Cloud Networks virtual interface extension, you can create a virtual interface to a specified Rackspace or isolated network